demokaka/ros2_basic/README.md

 sudo apt install tmux
 ```
 ## Visual Studio Code
-A very powerful and 'humble' IDE that is recommended to used.
+A very powerful and 'humble' IDE that is recommended to be used.
 Some basic extensions to install in VSCode:
 1. cmake
 1. C/C++